ncsa/MayomicsVC/README.md

   touch memory_info.txt
   ```

 b.
-Senteion requires a license to run.
-This license is a bash environmental variable, since the Senteion commands are bash commands executed from within the pipeline.
-An "environmental" profile file is passed in with each task in the workflow, containing the Senteion license environmental variable.
-Following are the necessary environmental profiles file present in the Config directory:
+Sentieon requires a license to run.
+This license is a bash environmental variable, since the Sentieon commands are bash commands executed from within the pipeline.
+An "environmental" profile file is passed in with each task in the workflow, containing the Sentieon license environmental variable.
+Below are the environmental profile files that need to be present in the Config directory:

 ```bash scripting
 ls Config/ | grep Profile